Frequently Asked Questions

 The programmes can start straight away, depending on our schedule.
 The programmes should be started within 6 months of the assessments, if a longer period elapses, some tests may have to be re-taken to ensure the treatment is still relevant to the client.

-What does the assessment for Auditory Integration Therapy entail?
+What does the assessment for Auditory Integration Training entail?

 Where possible, an initial hearing assessment is done which includes a pure tone audiometric test, together with laterality tests.
-Based upon the results, an AIT programme is created for a client.
-If someone is unable to communicate or complete these tests, we rely on observations and distraction tests.
+Based upon the results, an Auditory programme is created for a client, whether it be our remote audiotry programme or the inhouse Auditory Integration Training If someone is unable to communicate or complete these tests, we rely on observations and distraction tests.

 The principal behind all our programmes is retraining the brain using appropriate, and often novel, input through one or more senses.
 Old less useful ways of processing are replaced by new appropriate ways of processing sensory input, thus re-balancing the senses.